 A disaster responder is trained, credentialed and prepared to respond in a disaster situation, when and only when contacted through the proper notification process.
 Volunteers DO NOT self-deploy, but will be called out by their team leader, nor are they expected to deploy to every disaster

 There are specific core requirements for ALL disaster responder volunteers.
 Some courses can be taken on-line, others are offered through your county or regional animal response team.
-Three of these courses must be renewed every two years; Pet First Aid, Human First Aid and Psychological First Aid is renewable every 5 years.
+Two of these courses must be renewed every two years; Pet First Aid and Human First Aid; and Psychological First Aid is renewable every 5 years.
 The standard required responder training courses are listed below.
 You can complete this training on-line OR through the weekend workshop program, Train Today Respond Tomorrow, held in several locations early each spring.
 If you prefer to train with others in a convenient and welcoming classroom environment then click here to see more on Train Today Respond Tomorrow workshops near you.
 If you prefer to train on-line, click here to find the links for the on-line CORE courses listed below.

 - FEMA IS 200: ICS for Single Resources and Initial Action Incidents (web based)